ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning

 \subsection{Initiation Pose Prediction}

-\caelan{This transition is really abrupt.
-Look into easing into it by, for example, explaining why it's critical and overviewing the 2 bolded subsubsections.}

-The initiation pose predictor $\mathcal{I}_{\theta_i}$ proposes a target pose for the motion planner to reach before handing the control off to the skill policy.
-It plays a critical role in the HSP framework since it directly dictates the distribution of the skill policy.
+The initiation pose predictor $\mathcal{I}_{\theta_i}$ proposes a target pose for the motion planner to reach before handing control off to the skill policy.
+It plays a critical role in the HSP framework since it directly dictates the initial state distribution of the skill policy.
 Even small errors can lead to out-of-distribution states and cause severe performance degradation.
-To illustrate this, we artificially add noise to the initiation pose with increasing scales and plot the success rate of the following skill policy against it.
-As shown in Fig.~\ref{fig:error-succ}, the success rate drops sharply as the prediction error increases.
-In practice, such errors can often occur, especially when the agent has imperfect perceptions.
-To mitigate this, we propose two methods that utilize online interactions during deployment and in training, respectively.
+To illustrate this, we performed an experiment where we artificially add noise to the initiation pose with increasing scales.
+Fig.~\ref{fig:error-succ} plots the success rate of the following skill policy as the noise increases.
+As expected, the success rate drops sharply as the prediction error increases.
+In practice, such errors can often occur, especially when the agent has imperfect perception.
+To mitigate this, we propose two methods that utilize online interactions during deployment and in training.

-\textbf{Real-time replanning.} As the robot arm approaches the target, more information can be gathered to predict a better initiation pose.
-A typical scenario is that a robot equipped with a wrist camera can only capture the target location when the end-effector is close to it.
-Therefore, instead of running the pose predictor once, we run it at every timestep of the connect phase, while executing a motion plan.
-When the difference between the newly predicted pose and the previously planned target exceeds a threshold, we then restart motion planning with the updated pose.
+\textbf{Real-time replanning.} As the robot arm approaches the next skill, more information can be gathered to refine the initiation pose.
+Typically, a robot equipped with a wrist camera can only capture the target location when the end-effector is close to it.
+Therefore, instead of running the pose predictor once, we run it at every timestep of the transit phase, while executing a motion plan.
+When the difference between the newly predicted pose and the previously planned target $T_W^{E'_0}$ exceeds a given threshold, we then restart motion planning with the updated pose.

-We use the maximum between Euclidean distance and rotational difference as our pose difference measure.